Jinglemisk/coin-and-conscience/docs/phases.md

 **How to run / verify**
 - Install dependencies then run `npm run dev` to launch the Vite prototype.
 Adjust values in `config/gameConfig.ts` or flip flags via `useFeatureFlagsStore().setFlag` in the dev console; the UI reflects updates immediately thanks to Vite HMR hooks.
-- Use the "Emit sample log & telemetry" button in the placeholder UI (`src/app/App.tsx`) to see logger and telemetry pipelines working together.
+- During Phase 0 the "Emit sample log & telemetry" button lived in the placeholder UI; Phase 1 replaced it with the live loop surface that continuously emits telemetry and structured logs on tick batches and phase transitions.

 **Leading into Phase 1**
 - Time controller will live under `src/features/time/`, consuming `useConfigStore` for tick cadence.